 If you’re a sports lover, you may be looking forward to a summer of watching, or taking part in, your favourite sports.
-There are so many different types of sports, each with their own unique scoring systems, and clearly competitors need to understand the scoring system within their chosen sports to play effectively and improve their performance.
+There are so many different types of sports, each with their own unique scoring systems.
+Obviously, competitors need to understand how their chosen sport is scored in order to play well and improve their performance.

 If you look upon business as a game, it follows that we need a scoring system in business to assess our performance, just as our sports stars do.
 So how do you know what scoring system to use in your business?
 Well, you must first get the basics right, and that means understanding your accounts.
 All other measurements relate to your financials, because the object of the game we are playing is generally to make as much profit as we can, irrespective of the business we are in.